ALWAYS BACKUP YOUR PROJECT BEFORE IMPORTING OR UPDATING ASSETS!

 If there are errors in the project the imported scripts will not compile until the errors are fixed.

 We highly recommend using Source Control with Unity Projects.
-For Playmaker development, we use Assembla, a great online project management system.
-Taking a little time to setup this up will save you countless hours in the long run!
+Taking a little time to setup this up first can save you countless hours in the long run!

 - Playmaker works with Unity 5.3 and higher.